mryap/alembic-kit/_posts/2018-09-20-speed-and-security-for-conversion-optimisation.md

 categories:
 - Optimisation
 ---
+Google notes that “[53% of users will abandon a site if it takes longer than 3 seconds to load](https://developers.google.com/web/progressive-web-apps/).”
+A few years ago, Amazon published a fascinating statistic that they [lost 1% of sales for every 100ms of latency](https://www.digitalrealty.com/blog/the-cost-of-latency/).

 Wondering which of your website pages are effecting your load times?

 Starting in July 2018, page speed will be a ranking factor for mobile searches.
 Here are some resources that can be used to evaluate a website page’s performance.